-So we turned the graphics to medium settings from the default high for a smooth gaming experience.
+So we turned the graphics to medium settings, from the default high, for a smooth gaming experience.
 Most of the Android Games are playable on the new Mediatek 6737 processor and the ARM Mali-T720 MP2.

 Review Asus Zenfone 3 Max (ZC520TL) – UX Camera Gaming

-The Asus Zenfone 3 Max (ZC520TL) has dual sim support and it comes with a hybrid sim tray which means either you can use a second sim card or a memory card.
+The Asus Zenfone 3 Max (ZC520TL) has dual sim support, and it comes with a hybrid sim tray that means either you can use a second sim card or a memory card.

-The Camera App opens fast and the camera is also ready to click images in a blink.
-The Auto focus is also smooth and quick to focus on the object.
-The low light performance is just passable even if you switch to the low light mode on the camera.
+The Camera App opens fast, and the camera is ready to click images in a blink.
+The Autofocus is also smooth and quick to focus on the subjects.

 Here are some of the images clicked using the Zenfone 3 Max.
-(Check Full Size Images here)
+(Check Full-Size Images here)

 Close Shot Quite Clear Image with details – shot in artificial room light